syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Barcode.md

 {% endtabs %}

+The below code snippet shows how to add PdfEan13 barcode using the [PdfEan13Barcode](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Barcode.PdfEan13Barcode.html) class to a PDF document.
+{% tabs %}
+{% highlight c# %}

+//Creates a new PdfEan13 Barcode.

+PdfEan13Barcode barcode = new PdfEan13Barcode ();

+//Set height of the barcode.

+barcode.BarHeight = 50;

+//Set the barcode text

+barcode.Text = "400638133393";

+//Creating new PDF document.

+PdfDocument document = new PdfDocument();

+//Adding new page to PDF document.

+PdfPage page = document.Pages.Add();

+//Printing barcode on to the Pdf

+barcode.Draw(page, new PointF(25,70));

+//Saving the document.

+document.Save("EAN13Barcode.pdf");

+//Close the document

+document.Close(true);

+{% endhighlight %}

+{% highlight vb.net %}

+'Creates a new PdfEan13 Barcode.

+Dim barcode As New PdfEan13Barcode ()

+'Set height of the barcode.

+barcode.BarHeight = 50

+'Set the barcode text

+barcode.Text = "400638133393"

+'Creating new PDF document.

+Dim document As New PdfDocument()

+'Adding new page to PDF document.

+Dim page As PdfPage = document.Pages.Add()

+'Printing barcode on to the Pdf

+barcode.Draw(page, New PointF(25, 70))

+'Saving the document.

+document.Save("EAN13Barcode.pdf")

+‘Close the document.

+document.Close(True)

+{% endhighlight %}

+{% highlight UWP %}

+// Creates a new PdfEan13 Barcode.

+PdfEan13Barcode barcode = new PdfEan13Barcode ();

+//Set height of the barcode.

+barcode.BarHeight = 50;

+//Set the barcode text

+barcode.Text = "400638133393";

+//Creating new PDF document.

+PdfDocument document = new PdfDocument();

+//Adding new page to PDF document.

+PdfPage page = document.Pages.Add();

+//Printing barcode on to the Pdf

+barcode.Draw(page, new PointF(25,70));

+//Save the PDF document to stream

+MemoryStream stream = new MemorySteam();

+document.Save(stream);

+//Close the document

+document.Close(true);

+//Save the stream as a PDF document file in the local machine.
+Refer to the PDF or UWP section for the respected code samples

+Save(stream, "EAN13Barcode.pdf");

+{% endhighlight %}

+{% highlight ASP.NET Core %}

+// Creates a new PdfEan13 Barcode.

+PdfEan13Barcode barcode = new PdfEan13Barcode ();

+//Set height of the barcode

+barcode.BarHeight = 50;

+//Set the barcode text

+barcode.Text = "400638133393";

+//Creating new PDF document.

+PdfDocument document = new PdfDocument();

+//Adding new page to PDF document.

+PdfPage page = document.Pages.Add();

+//Printing barcode on to the Pdf

+barcode.Draw(page, new PointF(25,70));

+//Creating the stream object

+MemoryStream stream = new MemoryStream();

+//Save the document into stream

+document.Save(stream);

+//If the position is not set to '0' then the PDF will be empty

+stream.Position = 0;

+//Close the document

+document.Close(true);

+//Defining the ContentType for pdf file

+string contentType = "application/pdf";

+//Define the file name

+string fileName = "EAN13Barcode.pdf";

+//Creates a FileContentResult object by using the file contents, content type, and file name

+return File(stream, contentType, fileName);

+{% endhighlight %}

+{% highlight Xamarin %}

+// Creates a new PdfEan13 Barcode.

+PdfEan13Barcode barcode = new PdfEan13Barcode ();

+//Set height and text of the barcode

+barcode.BarHeight = 50;

+barcode.Text = "400638133393";

+//Creating new PDF document.

+PdfDocument document = new PdfDocument();

+//Adding new page to PDF document.

+PdfPage page = document.Pages.Add();

+//Printing barcode on to the Pdf

+barcode.Draw(page, new PointF(25,70));

+//Save the PDF document to stream

+MemoryStream stream = new MemoryStream();

+document.Save(stream);

+//Close the document

+document.Close(true);

+//Save the stream into pdf file

+Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("EAN13Barcode.pdf", "application/pdf", stream);

+{% endhighlight %}

+{% endtabs %}

+The below code snippet shows how to add PdfEan8 barcode using the [PdfEan8Barcode](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Barcode.PdfEan8Barcode.html) class to a PDF document.
+{% tabs %}
+{% highlight c# %}

+//Creates a new PdfEan8 Barcode.

+PdfEan8Barcode barcode = new PdfEan8Barcode ();

+//Set height of the barcode.

+barcode.BarHeight = 50;

+//Set the barcode text

+barcode.Text = "1234567";

+//Creating new PDF document.

+PdfDocument document = new PdfDocument();

+//Adding new page to PDF document.

+PdfPage page = document.Pages.Add();

+//Printing barcode on to the Pdf

+barcode.Draw(page, new PointF(25,70));

+//Saving the document.

+document.Save("EAN8Barcode.pdf");

+//Close the document

+document.Close(true);

+{% endhighlight %}

+{% highlight vb.net %}

+'Creates a new PdfEan8 Barcode.

+Dim barcode As New PdfEan8Barcode ()

+'Set height of the barcode.

+barcode.BarHeight = 50

+'Set the barcode text

+barcode.Text = "1234567"

+'Creating new PDF document.

+Dim document As New PdfDocument()

+'Adding new page to PDF document.

+Dim page As PdfPage = document.Pages.Add()

+'Printing barcode on to the Pdf

+barcode.Draw(page, New PointF(25, 70))

+'Saving the document.

+document.Save("EAN8Barcode.pdf")

+‘Close the document.

+document.Close(True)

+{% endhighlight %}

+{% highlight UWP %}

+// Creates a new PdfEan8 Barcode.

+PdfEan8Barcode barcode = new PdfEan8Barcode ();

+//Set height of the barcode.

+barcode.BarHeight = 50;

+//Set the barcode text

+barcode.Text = "1234567";

+//Creating new PDF document.

+PdfDocument document = new PdfDocument();

+//Adding new page to PDF document.

+PdfPage page = document.Pages.Add();

+//Printing barcode on to the Pdf

+barcode.Draw(page, new PointF(25,70));

+//Save the PDF document to stream

+MemoryStream stream = new MemorySteam();

+document.Save(stream);

+//Close the document

+document.Close(true);

+//Save the stream as a PDF document file in the local machine.
+Refer to the PDF or UWP section for the respected code samples

+Save(stream, "EAN8Barcode.pdf");

+{% endhighlight %}

+{% highlight ASP.NET Core %}

+// Creates a new PdfEan8 Barcode.

+PdfEan8Barcode barcode = new PdfEan8Barcode ();

+//Set height of the barcode

+barcode.BarHeight = 50;

+//Set the barcode text

+barcode.Text = "1234567";

+//Creating new PDF document.

+PdfDocument document = new PdfDocument();

+//Adding new page to PDF document.

+PdfPage page = document.Pages.Add();

+//Printing barcode on to the Pdf

+barcode.Draw(page, new PointF(25,70));

+//Creating the stream object

+MemoryStream stream = new MemoryStream();

+//Save the document into stream

+document.Save(stream);

+//If the position is not set to '0' then the PDF will be empty

+stream.Position = 0;

+//Close the document

+document.Close(true);

+//Defining the ContentType for pdf file

+string contentType = "application/pdf";

+//Define the file name

+string fileName = "EAN8Barcode.pdf";

+//Creates a FileContentResult object by using the file contents, content type, and file name

+return File(stream, contentType, fileName);

+{% endhighlight %}

+{% highlight Xamarin %}

+// Creates a new PdfEan8 Barcode.

+PdfEan8Barcode barcode = new PdfEan8Barcode ();

+//Set height and text of the barcode

+barcode.BarHeight = 50;

+barcode.Text = "1234567";

+//Creating new PDF document.

+PdfDocument document = new PdfDocument();

+//Adding new page to PDF document.

+PdfPage page = document.Pages.Add();

+//Printing barcode on to the Pdf

+barcode.Draw(page, new PointF(25,70));

+//Save the PDF document to stream

+MemoryStream stream = new MemoryStream();

+document.Save(stream);

+//Close the document

+document.Close(true);

+//Save the stream into pdf file

+Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("EAN8Barcode.pdf", "application/pdf", stream);

+{% endhighlight %}

+{% endtabs %}

 ## Adding a two dimensional barcode to a PDF document

 The below code snippet shows how to add a QR code using [PdfQRBarcode](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Barcode.PdfQRBarcode.html) class to the PDF document.